ACCIDENT: An unexpected event or circumstance without deliberate intent.

 CLAIMS-MADE POLICY: A liability insurance policy that is triggered at the time a claim is made, rather than at the time the injury or damage occurs.

-COINSURANCE: A clause contained in some property insurance policies to encourage policy holders to carry a reasonable amount of insurance.
+COINSURANCE: A clause contained in some property insurance policies to encourage policyholders to carry a reasonable amount of insurance.
 If the insured fails to maintain the amount specified in the clause (usually at least 80%), the insured is penalized and shares a higher proportion of the loss.

 COMBINED RATIO: An indication of the profitability of an insurance company, calculated by adding the loss and expense ratios.

 COMMERCIAL AUTO INSURANCE: Liability insurance covering injuries or property damage suffered by others in an accident caused by you or your employee while driving a covered auto.
+Claim Example: An employee hits a pedestrian while driving one of the business vehicles.
+The pedestrian requires medical treatment that results in significant medical bills.

 COMMERCIAL PACKAGE POLICY: Provides a broad package of property and liability coverages which typically can be added on an ala carte basis and rated accordingly.

-COMMERCIAL PROPERTY: Protects covered property from damages resulting from covered perils such as fire, theft and natural disaster.
+COMMERCIAL PROPERTY: Protects covered property from damages resulting from covered perils such as fire, theft, and natural disaster.

 COMMISSION: A percentage of premium paid to agents by insurance companies for the sale of policies.